 As he tries to find a way home, ET gets very sick…

 Why ET is a great classic to learn English: ET is a fantastic movie to learn English.
 It’s aimed at kids and the language is simple and easy to understand.
 English is not ET’s first language so everyone needs to speak slowly.

 Starring: Sylvester Stallone

 Why this classic is great for learning English: This movie is full of action, drama and love.
-It has a storyline which will keep you interested trying to follow everything so you don’t miss a thing!
+It has a storyline which will keep you interested.

 Get out the popcorn and nachos and begin your movie marathon with all the old time classics now!

 If you like learning English through movies and online media, you should also check out FluentU.
 FluentU lets you learn English from popular talk shows, catchy music videos and funny commercials, as you can see here:

 The FluentU app and website makes it really easy to watch English videos.
 There are captions that are interactive.
 That means you can tap on any word to see an image, definition, and useful examples.